isu-digital/digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://isuu00001library102stg.blob.core.windows.net/digital-objects/moh/small/cornette_sm.jpg" %}

-{% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}
+{% include feature/nav-menu.html sections="About Collection" %}

 ## About Collection